jsapps-io/pxh-chrome/README.md

 * Remove the `<script>` tag for `pxh-chrome.js` (`pxh-chrome.js` is not required for chromeless view, as the JavaScript is only necessary for managing drawer state between breakpoints, page refreshes and toggle events... if there's no drawer, there's no need for JavaScript!)

 ##Browser Support
 pxh-chrome is tested in the most recent major releases of Chrome, Firefox, Safari, and Internet Explorer (IE11 and IE Edge).

+##Distribute pxh-chrome
+1. Run `gulp` to compile your local version of `pxh-chrome` to your `/dist` folder
+  * The files at `/dist` contain the compiled, concatenated and minified HTML, CSS and JavaScript for `pxh-chrome`
+1. Run `gulp serve:dist` to test your distribution version of `pxh-chrome` for any last-minute bugs
+  1. At this point you might want to test your local version of `pxh-chrome` in your local version of `ui-app-hub`
+  1. In your local `pxh-chrome` folder, type `bower link` to create a local symlink for `pxh-chrome`
+  1. In your local `ui-app-hub` folder, type `bower link pxh-chrome` to tell `ui-app-hub` to use _your local modified version_ of `pxh-chrome` rather than the version listed on `ui-app-hub`'s `bower.json` file
+  1. In your local `ui-app-hub` folder, run `gulp` (or `node app.js` or `nodemon`) to start your local App Hub
+  1. Preview your changes to your local `ui-app-hub` and local `pxh-chrome` at [http://localhost:3000](http://localhost:3000)
+  1. If anything looks broken, keep modifying your local `ui-app-hub` and `pxh-chrome` until it looks right
+1. If everything looks good, bump your local version of `pxh-chrome`, tag it as a release, and push it to GitHub (remember to push your `--tags` too!)
+1. Update the `bower.json` in your local version of `ui-app-hub` to reference your latest version of `pxh-chrome`
+1. Run `bower install` to install the version of `pxh-chrome` that you just pushed to GitHub
+1. Fire up your local App Hub
+1. If everything looks good, commit your changes to `ui-app-hub` and push them to GitHub